haseeb-heaven/code-interpreter/README.md

 - 📜 Command History: It has the ability to save all the commands as history.

+- 📜 Command Mode: Commands entered with '/' are executed as commands like `/execute` or `/clear`.

 - 🔄 Mode Selection: It allows you to select the mode of operation.
 You can choose from `code` for generating code, `script` for generating shell scripts, or `command` for generating single line commands.

 - 🧠 Model Selection: You can set the model for code generation.
 By default, it uses the `code-llama` model.